What are the most useful keyboard shortcuts in Cadence? With these bindkeys, you will be more productive and will work faster

 In Cadence, it is not so straightforward to create your user-defined key shortcuts like in another tools.
 At least on the current Cadence Virtuoso 6.17-64b Version

-Every action made in Cadence corresponds to a text function call or command.
+Every action made in Cadence corresponds to a textual command or function call.

 First of all, we need to know the command.
-But we don’t know by heart the function that Cadence uses to do the action we want to make the shortcut.
+Often, we don’t know by heart the function that Cadence uses to do the action we want to shortcut.

 - Make the action